Afmtechz/AfmTech/README.md

 - Form validation on client-side (add server-side validation for production)
 - No external script inclusions
 - Safe CSS animations and transitions
-- HTTPS recommended for production deployment
+- HTTPS is recommended for production deployment

 ## 📋 Browser Support